About the MS/IM degree

 Why are you asking for an essay, and what are you looking for?

-We ask for two items, a personal statement and an interview essay or career essay.
+We ask for one item, a personal statement.
 Information management involves learning many technical analytic skills, but you need the ability to clearly and completely explain your conclusions, which often involves writing.
 A significant amount of your studies will focus on learning a range of skills that prepare you to land a job and become a leader in your field.

-Your choice of an interview essay or a career essay allows you to start thinking about possible career options as well as analyzing your goals.
-Of course, we will educate you regarding the many career options, but this activity will give you an understanding of our approach: find things out, think about them, share with others, and then build on your understanding with readings and other learning activities.
 Learning with us is not about sitting down, taking notes, memorizing facts, and doing problem sets.
 It is about investigating things in the world and then assembling ideas and insights, using analytic approaches and different methods to understand—and recommend actions.
-These essays allow you to show us your potential to learn how to do these things even better.
+This essay allows you to show us your potential to learn how to do these things even better.
 We are not looking for a “right answer.”
 We are asking you to show us what you have learned or discovered and to show us that you can explain it clearly.

 Do I need a particular degree to be eligible to apply for the MS/IM?